 Districts should record payments, rather than transfers, from one fund to an internal service fund so that the expenditure is recorded in the operating fund.

-Example: Record payment from the General Fund to an Internal Service Fund.
-District contribution for employee insurance for primary teachers is charged to the General Fund and paid to the Insurance Reserve Fund.
+Example: Record payment from the 100 General Fund to a 600 Internal Service Fund.
+District contribution for employee insurance for primary teachers is charged to the 100 General Fund and paid to the Insurance Reserve Fund.